Structured Text Programming: A Step by Step Guide (With Examples)

-An expression are composed of operators and operands.
+An expression is composed of operators and operands.

 So what are operators and operands?

-Remember that operators are used to manipulate data.
+Remember that operators are used to manipulating data.
 That is exactly what the + is doing.
 It is taking the value of the variable A and adding it to the value in B.